AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 strictly for Attorney Online - it would not bear the name "Animated Chatroom."
 After a while of debate, I reluctantly agreed to help them, while denying that AC was cancelled.
 I wished to work on AC, but still could not find time.

+Two months later, their AO3 project fizzled out.
+My inability to set apart a time to work on AC persisted throughout the rest of 2018, as I had been afflicted with particularly severe anxiety that summer.

+By the beginning of 2019, I was able to better decide the optimal route to developing AC: instead of developing AC independently, it would be wiser to gradually morph AO2 into AC by stripping away its parts - a long-term strategy that could yield more results than one large ambitious project.

 From the blurs of development, it has come to my attention that the design principles behind Animated Chatroom have not been unilaterally addressed.
 The